-Learning from the best property management training programs is one of the best way to set yourself up for success in this profession.
+Learning from the best property management training programs is one of the best ways to set yourself up for success in this profession.

-The property being managed can vary from residential to commercial and industrial.
+The property managed can vary from residential to commercial and industrial.

 Birth of Property Management Training

-The history of property management can be traced back to early 19th Century.
-As urbanization and migration intensifies, there was a steady consequent increase in housing needs.
+The history of property management can be traced back to the early 19th Century.
+As urbanization and migration intensified, there was a steady consequent increase in housing needs.
 This made the roles of caretaker managers more complicated and diversified.
-The population grew faster than housing stock.
+The population grew faster than the housing stock.

-Caretaker managers had to go beyond the collection of rents and service charges into seeking ways of managing the properties to maximize satisfaction and profit.
+Caretaker managers had to go beyond collecting rents and service charges into seeking ways to manage the properties to maximize satisfaction and profit.

 This called for more specialized services from caretaker managers.
 In response to the new demands, caretakers slowly brought in property managers.

-In modern times, it is important to note that while a landlord may sometimes perform the roles of a property manager, both are different.
-The landlord is the entity that owns the land/property while the property manager is the individual or entity that manages the property on behalf of the landlord.
+In modern times, it is essential to note that while a landlord may sometimes perform the roles of a property manager, both are different.
+The landlord is the entity that owns the land/property, while the property manager is the individual or entity that manages the property on behalf of the landlord.

 Four Core Areas of Property Management Training

-Property management training equip an individual with the relevant knowledge needed in managing, administering and selling properties owned by another party or entity.
-The training lays out how to handle the daily operations for a real estate property while acting first in the best interest of a landlord, then the tenant, all within the confines of the law.
+Property management training equips an individual with the relevant knowledge needed to manage, administer, and sell properties owned by another party or entity.
+The training lays out how to handle the daily operations of a real estate property while acting first in the best interest of a landlord, then the tenant, all within the confines of the law.

-Whether the property manager will be handling a residential or commercial property, he or she are trained in four major areas.
+Whether the property manager will be handling a residential or commercial property, they are trained in four major areas.
 These are: